 2. Be Prepared

 Take a spare top for you as well as a spare set of clothing for your baby, in case of leakage or accidents.
 Take spare breast pads.
 If you need shade for the baby during feeding, use a muslin cloth (but don’t feel you have to cover up!).

 Find a good place to sit for your feed where you feel comfortable.
 Pick a seat or a bench, or if needs be you can head to a park.
 If you need space you can place your pram in front of you.

 Use a high factor SPF on exposed skin and sit in the shade to feed.
 When applying sun cream, avoid the nipple and areas that come into contact with your baby’s mouth, so you don’t give them an unpleasant taste when breastfeeding.

 5. Stay Hydrated

-- Bear in mind is when it is hot your baby may feed more often as they become thirstier.
-This is absolutely fine, but do ensure you keep your energy levels up and drink lots of water too.
+Bear in mind is when it is hot your baby may breastfeed more often as they become thirstier.
+This is completely normal.
+Make sure you drink lots of water too.

 6. Remember People Won’t Be Looking As Much As You Think